FriendsAtDawn/lotv/content/en/de-otros-lados/infeccion.md

 ## The judges were careless?

-If I sign a ```pdf``` (who would think of signing a ```pdf```?
-Someone who came up with the idea that text files are not sexy enough) with my electronic signature, probably not certified, the date is taken from [```Sectigo```](https://sectigo.com).
+If I sign a *pdf* (who would think of signing a *pdf*?
+Someone who came up with the idea that text files are not sexy enough) with my electronic signature, probably not certified, the date is taken from [**Sectigo**](https://sectigo.com).
 If judges do it, they... they take it from their PC.
 INTN has an NTP server.

 The embedded code is visible to the naked eye, but the Windows antivirus doesn't detect it.

 So no. It's not their fault.

-## My whispered sorrowed talk.

-But I'm safe from them.
-I've had problems with Paperless-ngx detecting them.
-I don't use very popular systems, and the codes I've seen so far are for the Windows environment.

-Nevertheless, I decided to remove them from my archive, because it is very easy for someone in their daily life to send some "SD" via email and infect someone else's PC that way.

-At least that's what I thought.
-That I was safe.
-But today I checked the ```dns``` traffic in the office... and no, my pdfs have been ```calling home``` for a while, it's just that after one site made too many requests and downloaded about 1Gb of I don't know what, the server blocked that traffic and sent me a message.
-The kind I never read.

 ## Blocking servers is not the answer.

-I don't have the knowledge to know what each one does, but it wouldn't do any good as I've already identified about 5 different ones.
-Bah.
-I didn't recognise it.
-I hi
+I don't have the knowledge to know what each one does, but it wouldn't do any good as they change or mutated or whatever.

-I can't tell you that the solution is to block ```dns``` requests.
-And I don't think everyone has a ```dns``` server running in their office.
+I can't tell you that the solution is to block *dns* requests.
+And I don't think everyone has a *dns* server running in their office.
 And even if they did, what good would it do?
 These malicious sites mutate every day.

 ## ¿Y?